qzzhang0131/PlantGenoAnn/README.md

 ## 🚀 Quick Start (Usage)

-You can use PlantGenoANN in two ways: by directly interacting with the model in Python for sequence analysis, or by running the complete pipeline script to generate standard annotation files.
+You can use PlantGenoAnn in two ways: by directly interacting with the model in Python for sequence analysis, or by running the complete pipeline script to generate standard annotation files.

 ### 1. Direct Model Inference (Python)
 You can retrieve both genomic feature probabilities and sequence embeddings using the following snippet: